 - Postdoctoral opportunities

-- Become familiar with the literature and database related to the global P cycle and P management in crop production.
+- Become familiar with the literature and database related to sustainable agriculture.

 - Work closely with the PI to synthesize research findings and to write manuscripts for publication.